Susan Francia: Coaching

-Francia has been an assistant coach for UCSD Women's Rowing team for the 2017–18 and 2018–19 seasons.
-In addition, she was formerly the head coach of the Junior Women's Varsity Rowing team at the San Diego Rowing Club.
+Francia was an assistant coach for the UCSD women's rowing team for the 2017–18 and 2018–19 seasons.
+In addition, she was formerly the head coach of the junior women's varsity rowing team at the San Diego Rowing Club.

+Personal life

+In February 2021, with her husband Ryan Amos, she had a son born in the United States.